Substra/substra-documentation/README.md

 You also need to manually install [pandoc](https://github.com/jgm/pandoc/releases/tag/3.1.11.1).

-### Install substra, substratools and substrafl in editable mode
+### Install substra and substrafl in editable mode

 :warning: if you have these repositories installed in non-editable mode, it will not work.